commercetools/telefonistka/docs/argocd.md

 ## Proxy github webhooks

-While not strictly an "ArgoCD feature" Telefonistk ability to proxy webhooks can provide flexability in configuration and securing webhook to ArgoCD server and the AppplicationSet controlelr, see [here](webhook_multiplexing.md)
+While not strictly an "ArgoCD feature" Telefonistka's ability to proxy webhooks can provide greater flexibility in configuration and securing webhook delivery to ArgoCD server and the ApplicationSet controller, see [here](webhook_multiplexing.md)